Lee-Rhaan/order-management-system/README.md

 ### The Story & Decisions (detailed, step-by-step)
 #### Baseline app & initial constraints
 ##### Starting point:
-> A Java Spring Boot + Thymeleaf Todo app with MySQL, built with Maven.
+> A Java Spring Boot + Thymeleaf Order Management System with MySQL, built with Maven.

 ##### Constraint:
 > Local machine storage was limited; builds and image creation had to run entirely in the cloud.